KeyboardKit/website/pages/features.md

 ## Locales

-KeyboardKit comes with support for <b>{%- include locales/count.html -%}</b> keyboard locales, with more being added over time:
+KeyboardKit comes with support for <b>{% include locales/count.html %}</b> keyboard locales, with more being added over time:

-{%- include locales/list.html -%}
+{% include locales/list.html %}

 KeyboardKit adds locale-specific information and localized strings for each locale.
 It lets you create localized keyboard features with little effort.